Code-x47/multi_tenant_blog/README.md

 ---

 ## IMPORTANT
-DB can Be Copied and Imported from a File Named multi_tenant_blog.sql on The App Folder.
+DB can Be Copied and Imported from a File Named multi_tenant_blog.sql on The Root  Folder.

 # Concept